LabunskyA/StegoAuth/README.md

 Set of utilities and API to proof the concept of asymmetric steganographic authentication, written in Java.
 I will link more info in the nearest future.

 ## Building
-Artifacts available at the releases page, but you can also build everything with simple `make`.
+Artifacts available at the [releases](https://github.com/LabunskyA/StegoAuth/releases) page, but you can also build everything with simple `make`.
 Note that you will need to have JDK in your PATH variable.

 ## Usage
-### Protocol
+### The protocol
 Let Trent be the headquarters, Alice and Bob - agents.
 Authentication protocol consists of two phases.

 Generating auth info beforehand: